Inertia drives a flocking phase transition in viscous active fluids: Numerical studies of active hydrodynamics with inertia

-where ${\bm u}_{\bm m}$ and ${\bm p}_{\bm m}$ are the Fourier coefficients of the velocity ${\bm u}$ and order parameter ${\bm p}$ fields.
-The behaviours of $E_p(q)$ and $E_u(q)$ for a range of values of $R$ are displayed in Figs.~\ref{fig:turb1} and \ref{fig:turb2}.
-We observe that for $R<R_1$, the spectrum peaks around $q\xi\sim 1$.
-For $q \xi >1$, $E_p(q) \sim q^{-\Delta}$ with $\Delta=3$.
-We observe a gradual decrease in the exponent $\Delta$ from $3$ to $2.4$ as $R$ approaches $R_1$.
-We emphasize that the quoted exponent values are empirically determined by conservatively selecting a dynamic range of wavenumbers away from the smallest $\sim 1/L$ and the largest, viz., $q_K\equiv 2\pi/\ell_K$ where elasticity dominates.
-In the phase-turbulence regime, $R_1<R<R_2$, we observe $E_p(q) \sim q^{-3}$ for $R$ close to $R_1$.
-As $R$ approaches $R_2$, \ADD{the range of linearly unstable modes shrinks and is restricted to wave-numbers close to large scales [small $q$, see Fig. \ref{fig:turb2}(b)].
-To resolve these unstable modes as well as the small-scale fluctuations that arise because of the nonlinear couplings, \ADD{for R=8} we use a square domain with each side of length $160\pi$ and discretize it with $4096^2$ collocation points.
+\ADD{In the phase-turbulent regime, $R_1<R<R_2$, we observe $E_p(q) \sim q^{-3}$ for $R$ close to $R_1$.
+As $R$ approaches $R_2$, the range of linearly unstable modes shrinks and is restricted to wave-numbers close to large scales [small $q$, see Fig. \ref{fig:turb1}(b)].
 For the linearly unstable modes we observe a weak $q$-dependence, whereas for wave-numbers outside the linearly unstable regime, the nonlinearities lead to a transfer of order-parameter fluctuations to small scales with a power-law spectrum $E_p(q) \sim q^{-3.8}$ [see Figs.~\ref{fig:turb1}(b) and (d)].}

-\ADD{\textit{Evidence for the broken-symmetry mode?} Insets b1 and d1 to Fig. \ref{fig:turb1} show that for $R>R_1$ the contributions to the energy spectrum from components of $\bm{p}$ in a representative ($\perp$) direction perpendicular to the mean direction of ordering far outweigh those from components in the ordering direction, especially at small $q$.
-This is consistent with expectations for a state in which continuous rotation symmetry is spontaneously broken \cite{Mazenko_noneq_book,MPP,forster1975hydrodynamic}, and indeed the spectra for the disordered phase for $R<R_1$ (insets a1 and c1 to Fig. \ref{fig:turb1}) show no such anisotropy.
-Studies for larger system size are required to ascertain the form of the small-$q$ spectrum numerically.
-To predict its form theoretically requires an effective stochastically-forced theory for the small-$q$ modes, presumably via numerical coarse-graining \textit{\`{a} la} \cite{Hayot}.}